birdandhike.com logo

 This hike is located in the Mojave National Preserve, about 2 hours south of Las Vegas.

-From town, drive south on I-15 into California to Nipton Road (Table 1, Site 1008).
-Turn left onto Nipton Road and drive east about 4 miles to Ivanpah Road (Site 1264).
-Turn right onto Ivanpah Road and drive south for about 24 miles to the signed New York Mountain Road (Site 1259).
-Turn right onto New York Mountain Road and drive west for about 5-1/2 miles to an unsigned four-way intersection with Caruthers Road (Site 1260).
-Turn right onto Caruthers Road and drive north, passing an old windmill (Site 1261), for about two miles to a wash crossing (Site 1262).
-Hikers with 2WD vehicles might stop here.
-Otherwise, continue for about 3/4-miles to the trailhead at a fork in the road (Site 1463).
+From town, drive south on I-15 into California to Nipton Road.
+Turn left onto Nipton Road and drive east about 4 miles to Ivanpah Road.
+Turn right onto Ivanpah Road and drive south for about 24 miles to the signed New York Mountain Road.
+Turn right onto New York Mountain Road and drive west for about 5-1/2 miles to an unsigned four-way intersection with Caruthers Canyon Road.
+Turn right onto Caruthers Road and drive north, passing an old windmill, for about three miles to a trailhead at a fork in the road.
 Park near here; this is the trailhead.
+See Caruthers Canyon Road for details.

 Caruthers Canyon